StevenBlack/vocab/README.md

 ### shaman
-Literally, a shaman is a priest or witch doctor who uses supernatural powers in various tribal religions in Africa and Asia.
-The word is now used figuratively for any contemporary guru-type who exercises a kind of religious control over a set of followers.
-Jim Jones was a kind of shaman; some parents worry that certain heavy-metal rock stars are considered to be shamans by their young fans.
+A priest or witch doctor who uses supernatural powers in various tribal religions in Africa and Asia.

 ### shibboleth
 A doctrine or belief once held to be of great importance by a particular group or sect but now seen as rather old-fashioned and useless.
-Stoning witches and refraining from shopping on Sundays are both examples of shibboleths.

 ### Shibboleth